DunkinYeo/DancingHorse/README.md

 ## Test Scenarios

-Since we are using position-based tracking algorithms, we having jerky issue.
-And it brings Jerky issue which means when object is located in center, pod always stop and moving again, so it make tracking is not smoother.
+Since we are using position-based tracking algorithms, we having jerky issue which means when object is located in center, pod always stop-moving repeatedly, so it make tracking not smoother.

 Steps to reproduce